In this article we'll take you through the steps required to create a good Work Area Template for installing paver driveways.

 - Next, add the equipment the crew would typically use.
 This might be something like a Crew Truck + Hardscape Trailer and then perhaps some equipment like a Skid Steer or a Mini-Excavator.

-- Then add the materials your estimators would need to think about.
-Add any/all materials that should be considered, even if you don't need them on every job.
+- Then add the materials your estimators would need to think about when building a paver driveway estimate.
+Include any/ all materials, they can customize per estimates as need.
 Examples might include some of the following:

 - When finished adding items, hide your Add Items panel (the little red X in the top right corner) and you'll be able to add descriptions and calculations to your items.